-(this can be proven as in \cite{danceryanCVPDE}).
-As in the proof of Theorem \ref{thmThm}, given any $d\in (0,\delta)$, there exists $\varepsilon\in \left(0,\frac{d}{2}\right)$ such that property $(\ref{eqclaim})_+-(\ref{eqclaim2})_+$ holds for $U$.
-Combining (\ref{eq2}), (\ref{eqC1inhom}), and the fact that $h$ is bounded from below by some positive constant, we find that $U\equiv a_+$ (in the case where (\ref{eqAF}) holds, not necessarily with a strict inequality, this can also be deduced by the weak sub-harmonicity of the function $\rho=|U-a_+|$, which follows directly from (\ref{eqU})).
-In particular, we get that
+Then, by means of the analog of property (\ref{eqclaim})-(\ref{eqclaim2}), we get that Actually, in the case where (\ref{eqAF}) holds, not necessarily with strict monotonicity, this can also be deduced by the weak sub-harmonicity of the function $|U-a_+|$, which follows directly from (\ref{eqU}).
+It follows from (\ref{eqUloc1}) and (\ref{eqUloc2}) that

 On the other hand, we have